"Slap Shot" (1977)

 Famous line: "I'm not looking for the best players, I'm looking for the right ones." -- Herb Brooks

-What makes it memorable: Even though you know the outcome, the journey getting there is so much fun you still end up on the edge of your seat.
-Russell's portrayal of Brooks is one of the best performances of his career.
+What to watch for: Even though you know the outcome, the journey getting there is so much fun you still end up on the edge of your seat.
+Russell's portrayal of Brooks, the gruff but still brilliant hockey mind, is one of the best performances of his career.

 "Mystery, Alaska" (1999)